josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🎶_Banned_Broadcasts_Cooperative/📜_statutory_censorship_logics.md

 ---

+## 📂 Case Study Appendix

+- **Texas Anti-BDS Contracts (2017–2022):** Teachers, lawyers, and small businesses were asked to certify they did not boycott Israel as a condition of state contracts.
+Several lawsuits (e.g. *Amawi v.
+Pflugerville ISD*) challenged the practice.
+- **Florida “Stop WOKE Act” (2022):** Prohibited teaching “divisive concepts” around race and gender in schools and workplaces.
+Federal courts blocked major sections, but the chilling effect persists.
+- **UK Public Order Act (2023 extension):** Expanded police powers to restrict protest deemed “too noisy.”
+Used against climate activists and anti-war demonstrations.
+- **Russia’s Foreign Agent Law (2012, expanded 2020):** NGOs, journalists, and academics labelled “foreign agents” if receiving any outside funding.
+Used to liquidate dissenting organisations.
+- **Israel’s NGO Law (2016):** Required organisations receiving more than 50% of funding from foreign governments to disclose in all communications.
+Framed as transparency, functioned as stigma.
+- **SLAPP suits (UK & EU, 2010s–2020s):** Wealthy individuals weaponised libel law to silence investigative journalists (e.g. Abramovich vs Catherine Belton over *Putin’s People*).

+These cases demonstrate how statutory tools operate not as neutral law, but as targeted silencers dressed in legitimacy.

+---

 ## 🏮 Footer
 *📜 Statutory Censorship Logics* is a living node of the Polaris Protocol.
 It documents the legal mechanisms by which speech is curtailed through contracts, policies, and legislative traps —